tomzx/claude-commands/generate-pr-description.md

 # Why

 A summary of the reason for the changes in this PR.

+# How to test

+A summary of how to test the changes in this PR.
 ```

 The returned response should be copy/pasteable into a PR description.